Nice to meet you.

 Build powerful prototypes

 Managed effectively, collaborative design can help teams to work faster.
 When it comes to building a successful app, for instance, teams need to get their product off the ground as effectively as possible.
 Collaborative design ensures that the different profiles within a team can move together in harmony.
-For example, your copywriter can produce copy in harmony with the UI designers, which can then be tested by UX researchers.
+For example, your copywriter can produce copy in harmony with the UI design, which can then be tested by UX researchers.

 Kickstart a project the right way